 What are mobile app developer skills and responsibilities?

 Mobile app developers are responsible for translating design into functional interfaces, writing code, testing, and launching mobile applications for iOS and/or Android.
-They work closely with designers, product managers, QA specialists, etc., manage API integration, maintain and update apps, optimize their performance, and ensure data security.
+They work closely with designers, product managers, QA specialists and other stakeholders along the way, manage API integration, maintain and update apps, optimize their performance, and ensure data security.

 Mobile app developer skills include proficiency in relevant programming languages and frameworks (e.g., Swift, Kotlin, React Native, Flutter, etc.), API integration, database management, IDE proficiency, and version control, among others.